ibrathesheriff/sheriffs-jailhouse/content/posts/hello-world.md

 title: "Hello, World?
 I guess..."
 date: 2025-01-24T23:19:03+02:00
 draft: false
+draftMode: false
 author: ibrathesheriff
 description: "This is a post about introducing myself to the world I think."
 categories:
-- Personal
+- thoughts
-- Thoughts
+- why
 tags:
+- inspiration
-- software
+- writing
-- html
+- blogging
 keywords:
+- writing
-- jabberwocky
+- blogging
 ---
 I have been writing posts for my coding education project [hackthedegree](https://hackerbytes.hackthedegree.com/) since last year but I have struggled to write for my personal site.
 <!--more-->